-Widely regarded as a classic film about war (though not without its controversies), The Great Escape often strays into heist movie territory.
+Widely regarded as a classic film about war (though not without its controversies), The Great Escape often crosses over into heist movie territory.

 What is The Great Escape about?

 Allied prisoners of war stage an audacious escape from Stalag Luft 3 in 1944.
 They dig three tunnels under the noses of their Nazi captors to break 250 men out of the camp.
-The film reveals how they pulled it off – and its tragic consequences.
+The film reveals how they pulled it off – and the plan’s tragic consequences.

 It’s based on a true story